appt-org/appt-website/src/data/code-samples/en/input-errors/flutter.md

 # Input errors - Flutter

 With Flutter, you can set an [`InputDecoration`](https://api.flutter.dev/flutter/material/InputDecoration-class.html) on a [`TextField`](https://api.flutter.dev/flutter/material/TextField-class.html) to indicate an error.
 Set the `errorText` property to the error message that should be displayed.
 To remove the error, set the `errorText` to `null`.
-The error message should also be posted to assistive technologies by using an [`accessibility announcement`].
+The error message should also be posted to assistive technologies by using an [`accessibility announcement`](https://appt.org/en/docs/ios/samples/accessibility-announcement)..

 ```dart
 bool _hasError = false;